sverrirs/jekyll-paginate-v2/examples/03-tags/blog/_posts/2016-09-30-welcome-to-jekyll-paginate-v2.md

 ---
 You’ll find this post in your `_posts` directory.
 This post along with all of the other example posts is paginated by the new [jekyll-paginate-v2 gem](https://github.com/sverrirs/jekyll-paginate-v2).

-This pagination gem is built specially for Jekyll 3 and newer and is intended to replace the now discontinuted jekyll-paginate gem.

-This v2 of the gem offers full backwards compatibility with the old gem and its site configuration.
-You can simply replace the old jekyll-paginate gem with this one and your sites will still work without any changes.

-However to access the new enhanced features of this gem, like pagination on categories, tags and locales, then you need to remove the old jekyll-paginate configuration and activate the new `pagination:` [site configuration](https://github.com/sverrirs/jekyll-paginate-v2#site-configuration).

 The [source code](https://github.com/sverrirs/jekyll-paginate-v2/tree/master/examples) for this example project will show you all the necessary steps.

 ## Installing